creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * Application of the Latent Diffusion Model framework for MR image synthesis of the human brain
 * An encoder/decoder model dedicated to brain MRI reconstruction is proposed
-* Inverstigation of the application of conditioning to age, gender, ventricular volumes and brain volumes
+* Investigation of the application of conditioning to age, gender, ventricular volumes and brain volumes

 * The model achieves new SOTA for brain MR image synthesis
-* A synthetic dataset of 100,000 volumes together with the conditioning information are publicly available
+* A synthetic dataset of 100,000 volumes, along with the conditioning information, is publicly available

 &nbsp;